sjparkinson/uncomplicated.systems/_posts/2018-06-28-canyoneering-and-rafting-in-montenegro.md

 ---
 layout: post
-title: Canyoneering & Rafting in Montenegro
 ---

+## Canyoneering & Rafting in Montenegro

 I've signed up for a long weekend of watersports through [Much Better Adventures](https://www.muchbetteradventures.com).
 Traveling to Montenegro, with some pitstops in Croatia and Bosnia.